angular-schule/website-articles/blog/2020-01-everything-github/README.md

     > Failed to load resource: the server responded with a status of 404 ()

-    Well, the reason for that is simple:
+    The reason for this:
-    The application is configured as if it is running on the root path of the domain.
+    The application is configured as if it is running in the root path of the domain.
-    But this is not the case here!
+    However, this is not the case here!
     Our application is located in the `/<repositoryname>/` path, so all links are broken.
-    This is of course adjustable.
-    Therefore, we will try the deployment a second time:
+    Of course, this is adjustable – let's try the deployment a second time with the `--base-href` option:

     ```sh
     ng deploy --base-href=/<repositoryname>/